kells4real/date_literal/README.md

 # date_literal
 A python package to convert date or datetime formats to literal days, hours, minutes or seconds for comparison or whatever.
+For example, you can convert DateTime objects to know just how much of a difference there is between them, or you just want to get human read-able format of DateTime or Date objects.

 ## Installation
 pip install date_time_literal